When he heard the voice, he stood still.

 “Wait right there!” the voice cried.
 “It’s a mess here.”

-Soft footsteps approached, as did the scents of ambrosia edged with shampoo.
+Soft footsteps approached, as did the scent of ambrosia edged with shampoo.
 “How can I help you?” the voice said.

 He turned toward her and peered at the humanoid silhouette with smears of beige—or what he assumed was beige—where her face should have been.
 Smiling, he said, “As you can tell, I’m a bit old for this section.
 I’m more of a mystery fan, personally.
 But I’m in a bind here, and I heard you’re the new children’s librarian?”